-Assignments can be created from repertoire in SmartMusic's Interactive Library after selecting the title in Find Music.
+Assignments can be created from interactive titles in MakeMusic Cloud's music catalog after selecting the title in Find Music.
 Every assignment you create is saved as a template, which you can either assign right away or assign later.
 Your assignment templates are saved on the Home page under Recent Assignment Templates and on your Units page.
 Read the steps below to learn how to create assignments.

 In order to create assignments, you will first need to create a class.